Position: Associate Medical Writer

 Resume

-Biomedical Sciences PhD Student at the University of York, researching growth factor signalling in bladder cancer.
+PhD in Biomedical Science, now working in Medical Writing.
 I am passionate about teaching and outreach, and I love to engage with students and the public to discuss scientific research.

 Experience